daypack-dev/daypack-lib/README.md

 but we are exploring its use in more general scheduling scenarios as well, e.g. computational tasks scheduling

+## Note: Daypack is still WIP

+The core scheduling functionalities are largely finished, but facilities for usage of library in frontend, and the frontend itself are still underway

 ## Goal

 Daypack as a user-facing personal task scheduler program aims to be ergonomic to use, and relatively featureful